tkhan2021/ELK-Stack-Project/README.md

 /etc/ansible/hosts.cfg

-How do I specify which machine to install the ELK server on versus which to install Filebeat on?
+How do you specify which machine to install the ELK server on versus which to install Filebeat on?

 /etc/ansible/hosts - you configure where each machine should be installed whether it is ELK Server or FileBeat